CPU-THU/MDPeek/attack-demo/readme.md

 ### Build

-First, update the SGX-Step and SGX SDK paths in `Makefile` if necessary.
+First, update the SGX SDK path in `Makefile` if necessary.
 SGX SDK path locates in line 34 of `Makefile`.

 ```makefile
 ...